 Many of our programs and services have moved to VirtuShul, our virtual shul—a living, connected, loving, virtual community.
 VirtuShul is powered by Zoom video conferencing software, making our community accessible from every home with an internet connection.
 We have been moved by how Zoom has allowed so many to gather together for morning and evening minyan, for meetings, programs, and private appointments.

-The incredible BJ staff has reimagined much of the programming that was already planned for this spring, and imagined new ways to nourish our souls and stay connected even while we are physically distant.
+The incredible BJ staff has reimagined much of the programming that was already planned for this year, and imagined new ways to nourish our souls and stay connected even while we are physically distant.
 The many online programs include Kadima@BJ, Morning Coffee Klatsch, Bedtime Story and Shema, and so much more.

 A Guide to Using Zoom